-- Project CANNOT begin prior to execution of a grant contract. - The agency reserves the right to require signage/logo acknowledging financial assistance from Iron Range Resources & Rehabilitation. - Spending for project expenses within the agency's service area is encouraged. - A progress report is required prior to a grant reaching 12 months and annually thereafter. - A final progress report is required before final payment. - All grant payment requests will require substantiation of eligible expenditures before payment. - A close-out acknowledgment form may be required if there is a grant balance remaining.
+- Upon receiving a grant award, the grantee may be required to make additional documentation available including: - MPCA Intent to Perform a Demolition Form. - Utilities disconnect form. - Assurance of hazardous waste removal. - Current tax statement for property. - The agency reserves the right to require signage/logo acknowledging financial assistance from Iron Range Resources & Rehabilitation. - Spending for project expenses within the agency's service area is encouraged. - A progress report is required prior to a grant reaching 12 months and annually thereafter. - A final progress report is required before final payment. - All grant payment requests will require substantiation of eligible expenditures before payment. - Minnesota Statutes Section 16B.97 and Policy 08-10 Grant Monitoring https://mn.gov/admin/assets/grants_policy_08-10_tcm36-207117.pdf require the following: - One monitoring visit/report during the grant period on all grants of \$50,000 and higher. - Annual monitoring visits/reports during the grant period on all grants of \$250,000 and higher. - Conducting a financial reconciliation of the grantee's expenditures at least once during the grant period on grants of \$50,000 and higher. - A close-out acknowledgment form may be required if there is a grant balance remaining.